Gehnachelvi-7/soc_2025_RL/README.md

 - **Policy Iteration**
 - Differences between **model-based** and **model-free** methods

-Simple simulations were implemented to visualize the learning behavior of agents in deterministic environments.
-Code and notes are available in `Week3/`.

 ### Week 4: Q-Learning & Deep Q-Networks (DQN)
 In the fourth week, I transitioned to practical **model-free RL algorithms**.
 The focus was on:
 - **Q-Learning** in discrete environments